v-mmuthazhag/OfficeDocs-SkypeForBusiness/Teams/manage-apps.md

     * **Allow any new third-party apps published to the store by default**: This setting controls whether new third-party apps that are published to the Teams app store become automatically available in Teams.
 You can only set this option if you allow third-party apps.

+### Custom apps

-1. Under **Custom apps**, turn off or turn on **Let users install and use available apps by default** option.
+Under **Custom apps**, turn off or turn on **Let users install and use available apps by default** option.
 This setting controls whether users can install and use the custom apps that you make available to them.
 To learn more about custom apps, see [how to manage custom apps](teams-custom-app-policies-and-settings.md).

 1. Select **Save**.
 The settings take effect after a few hours.